 How much money could you have by draught-proofing?

-According to the Energy Saving Trust, draught-proofing your home could save you £25 a year.
+According to the Energy Saving Trust, stopping cold draughts in your home could save you £25 a year.
 Or £18 with an open chimney.

 Draught-free homes are comfortable at lower temperatures – so you may be able to turn down your thermostat, saving even more on your energy bills.